Les Houches lecture notes on moduli spaces of Riemann surfaces: Further directions

+\item[\textsc{iv})] The geodesic $\alpha_p$ never intersects itself or a boundary component (it spirals indefinitely). \end{enumerate} On the one hand, the probability of finding (\textsc{iv}) is zero by a result of Birman--Series.
+Thus, we simply have that $1 = \P_{\textup{\textsc{i}}} + \P_{\textup{\textsc{ii}}} + \P_{\textup{\textsc{iii}}}$, i.e. the total probability is expressed as the sum of finding (\textsc{i}), (\textsc{ii}), or (\textsc{iii}).
 In order to compute such probabilities, Mirzakhani proceeded as follows.
-Consider the union of $\de_1\Sigma$, the geodesic $\alpha_p$ from $p$ to the intersection point and, only in the \textsc{b}${}_n$ case, $\de_m \Sigma$.
-A sufficiently small neighbourhood of this embedded graph is a topological pair of pants.
-By taking geodesic representatives of the boundary components, we obtain an embedded hyperbolic pair of pants $P$ whose geodesic boundary is $(\de_1 \Sigma,\de_m\Sigma,\gamma)$ in the \textsc{b}${}_m$-case and $(\de_1 \Sigma,\gamma,\gamma')$ in the \textsc{c}-case (see again \cref{fig:orthogeodesic:behaviour}).
-Mirzakhani computed the probabilities $\P_{\textup{\textsc{b}}_m}$ and $\P_{\textup{\textsc{c}}}$ as functions of the hyperbolic lengths of such curves, obtaining the celebrated Mirzakhani identity:
+Consider the union of $\de_1\Sigma$, the geodesic $\alpha_p$ and, only for case (\textsc{i}), $\de_m \Sigma$.
+A sufficiently small neighbourhood of this union of curves is a topological pair of pants.
+By taking geodesic representatives of the boundary components, we obtain an embedded hyperbolic pair of pants whose geodesic boundary is $(\de_1 \Sigma,\de_m\Sigma,\gamma)$, which we call a \textsc{b}${}_m$-case, or $(\de_1 \Sigma,\gamma,\gamma')$, which we call a \textsc{c}-case (see again \cref{fig:orthogeodesic:behaviour}).
+Thus, we can write